 - 5. A zero side setback may be permitted for any building within this precinct. - 6.
-A minimum six (6) metre rear building line setback is required from the boundary to the railway line.
+A minimum 6 metre rear building line setback is required from the boundary to the railway line.

-7. The access to rear car parking areas shall be via Molloy Street, Station Street, or the access opposite Organs Road.
+7. The access to rear car parking areas shall be via Molloy Street, or Station Street, or the access opposite Organs Road.
 Direct vehicular access to / from the Princes Highway is prohibited, at all times except where alternative access cannot be physically provided by reciprocal rights of carriageway over adjoining properties to service the site from either Molloy Street or Station Street.

-8.4 Woonona Town Centre
+6.48.4 Woonona Town Centre

-- 1. The Woonona Town Centre functions as a large neighbourhood centre serving a predominantly residential area to the east and west of the Princes Highway.
+- The Woonona retail centre functions as a large neighbourhood centre serving a predominantly residential area to the east and west of the Princes Highway.
 The role and function of this centre is focussed on providing daily convenience goods and services and only limited capacity to meet weekly shopping needs.
-The Woonona Town Centre includes a free standing supermarket and a fast food restaurant. - 2.
-Any new retail or business development in Woonona shall be contained within the confines of the existing Town Centre.
+The Woonona retail centre includes a free standing Franklins supermarket and a McDonalds fast food restaurant. - Any new retail or business development in Woonona shall be contained within the confines of the existing business precinct.